jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample3.md

 We will also need to extend it to define the ENTRYPOINT, which has the following parts:

-- c:/bin/jade.exe - What we're actually running.
+- c:/jade/bin/jade.exe - The executable we are running.
 Note this is the path *inside* the container, not on the host.
-- ini=c:/system.ini - Again, this is inside the container not on the host.
+- ini=c:/jade/system.ini - This is inside the container not on the host.
-- path=c:/system - This is inside the container, but will also be mapped to a folder on the host.
+- path=c:/jade/system - This path will be mapped to a folder on the host.
 - jadelog.logfile=webshoplog - This will be the name of the log file for this application.
-- jadelog.logdirectory=c:/logs - This again is inside the container, but will also be mapped to a folder on the host.
+- jadelog.logdirectory=c:/jade/logs - This will be mapped to a folder on the host.
 - server=remoteServer - Specifies that the Database Server is remote (since it's in a different container).
 - schema=ErewhonInvestmentsViewSchema - The schema which contains the application we want to run.
 - app=WebShop - The application we want to run.